chestercodes/chester.codes/content/posts/027-2019-12-26-automating-dotnet-versioning-process/post.md

 - - `TAG_VERSION_REGEX` - Regex that defines version format in git tags.
 - - `BUILT_NAME_REL` - Path of the `.dll` file when built.
 - - `CURRENT_API_NAME` - Path of the lson representation of the API file in the repository.
 - `BuildVersioning.ps1` - Contains functions that are specific to the build, source control and publishing technologies.
-In this case .net core, GitHub and GitHub packages.
-It also contains code about the documentation produced by the automated process.
+In this case `dotnet` core, GitHub and GitHub packages.
+It also contains code to generate the documentation produced by the automated process.
 The script is configured with environment variables that define the git and github config.
 - `BuildAndPublish.ps1` - High level script which runs the build, pack and publish.
 This script imports the `BuildVersioning.ps1` script, which imports the `AutoSemVer.ps1` script and uses the functions.